archivist/archivist/README.md

 - HTTP static server

 For a platform hosting you can use [Heroku](http://heroku.com/) or whatever you want.
 But our advise is to use [dokku](https://github.com/progrium/dokku).
 In fact [DigitalOcean](https://www.digitalocean.com) have a [special distro with dokku](https://www.digitalocean.com/features/one-click-apps/dokku) and a lot of documentation [how to use it](https://www.digitalocean.com/community/tutorials/how-to-use-the-digitalocean-dokku-application).

+For uploading application you can use git as described in mentioned article.
+Don't forget [to set environment variables](http://progrium.viewdocs.io/dokku/configuration-management/), it will fail without them.

 For a MongoDB hosting you can find a lot of hosting services, you can also do it by yourself.
 Keep in mind that using replica set is much safer.
 Our choise is [Compose service](http://compose.io/).